 Rapp’s love for his mother Mary Lee is evident, as is his love for Larson.

-Rapp is in great voice and surround himself with fabulous musicians.
+Rapp is in great voice and surrounds himself with fabulous musicians.
 Kudos to Daniel A. Weiss on keyboards, Clerida Elitime on cello, Paul Gil on Bass, Jerry Marotta on drums and Lee Moretti on guitar.

 Eric Southern’s lighting and scenic design, as well as David Bengali’s projections deserve a shout out.

-Without You is for anyone who has lost somebody and still morns.
-It is moving, raw look at a time when people were dying and things were not being said.
+Without You is for anyone who has lost somebody and still mourns.
+It is a moving, raw look at a time when people were dying and things were not being said.
 Rent brought all this to the forefront and now so does Rapp.
 On the wall is a living memorial, as well as on stage.

 Without You: New World Stages, 340 W 50th Street,until April 30th.

 The question would be, what to pick to go see, out of the multitude of offerings.
 Here are our picks for October